uchkunrakhimow/hrcs-api/README.md

   hrcs-api
 ```

-## Development Notes
+## Development

+- `bun run dev` – start dev server with watch
+- `bun run build` – generate Prisma client and build
-- Use `bunx prisma migrate dev --name <name>` for schema changes
+- `bunx prisma migrate dev --name <name>` – schema changes
-- Use `bunx prisma studio` to inspect the DB
+- `bunx prisma studio` – inspect the DB

-- Logging is structured (Pino); configure level via env
+## Contributing

+Contributions are welcome!
+Please:

+- **Fork** the repo and create a feature branch
+- **Commit** with clear messages
+- **Open a PR** with a concise description and context

+If adding/altering APIs, include examples or tests where practical.

+## Security

+If you discover a security vulnerability, please email the maintainer privately.
+Avoid opening public issues for vulnerabilities.

 ## License